g3tsyst3m/BriarIDS/README.md

 Since I wanted to provide the most cost effective and feasible solution for homeowners to protect their network, I knew a Raspberry PI would fit the bill assuming it cooperated.
 A PI will run you roughly $40-$60 with a decent SDcard purchased along with it.
 Next, as we all know, you need a tap interface or some way to get packets into your monitoring interface.
 While there are other somewhat reasonably priced solutions out there, I decided to take advantage of what I already had to work with at the house.
 That's where Tomato Router firmware comes in.
 The IPTables --tee functionality did the job and copied all my WAN packets over to the Raspberry Device with ease.
 Once things began cooperating I wanted to share this solution with everyone.
 I know I can't be the only one out there who desires to have an easy and affordable solution for their home network security perimeter.
 What OS does it run on?
 =======================
-Raspbian - Jessie
+Raspbian
 Can this be ported to other OSes?
 =================================
 Yup.
 Try it out in a VM running the latest Debian or Ubuntu.
-It should cooperate.
-If not give me some issue requests to mess around with.
+It should cooperate with the exception of the critical-stack agent.
+You will want to download the intel x86/x64 .deb file versus the .arm currently set to download in the script.
 What Router(s) have you tested this with?
 =========================================
 Just the Linksys E1200v2 thus far